IHeartMedia: Country music

-Oldies and classic hits
+Classic Hits/Oldies

-iHeartMedia's Oldies stations consists largely of FM stations with some AM stations. iHeartMedia uses brands such as "Big" and "Kool" on many of its stations.
-Nearly all of the FM stations play oldies spanning from 1964 to 1975, with a 500-song active playlist split nearly half 1960s and half 1970s.
-The playlist also includes approximately a dozen pre 1964 tracks and around 50 songs from the late 1970s and early 1980s.
+iHeartMedia's Classic Hits stations consists largely of FM stations with some AM stations. iHeartMedia uses brands such as "Big" and "Kool" on many of its stations.
+Nearly all of the FM stations play classic hits spanning from the late 1970s to the 1990s with a primary focus on the 1980s, with a 500-song active playlist.
 These stations generally have a few local live announcers; much of the time these stations are voicetracked either locally or from another market.
-Most run syndicated programming on weekends, such as Dick Bartley or Mike Harvey on Saturday nights, Steve Goddard's programs (Goddard's Gold and/or The 70s), and recently, Casey Kasem's American Top 40: The 70s.
-A handful of iHeartMedia's outlets have picked up syndicated weeknight fare, such as Mike Harvey, Marty Thompson or Tom Kent.
+Many air the in house syndicated 'The 80s Show' with Jeff Stevens on Saturday evenings and many air Casey Kasem's American Top 40 from the 1970s and 1980s.

 The AM oldies stations' playlists skew somewhat older and span from 1955 to about 1975.
 About 60 percent of the time they play 1964 to 1969 oldies, 20 percent pre 1964 oldies, and 20 percent music from the 1970s.
-Some of these also run Dick Bartley or Mike Harvey on Saturday nights.
 Some of the AM stations also run adult standards several hours on the weekend as well as limited specialized programming focusing on the pre 1964 era.
 Most of the AM stations are in smaller markets.